garygr2002/Rebalance/README.md

 ### Basis Price

 The basis price begins in column 82, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
 If left blank, the software will attempt to infer the basis price by dividing the basis value by the basis shares, but only if both are specified and the basis shares is not zero.
 The basis price only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the basis price to calculate a basis value that was left blank, but for no other purpose.
+If not blank for 'A', 'I' or 'P' rows, the software may use the basis price to calculate a basis value that was left blank, but for no other purpose. <i>Basis price is a currency field with no currency indicator.</i>

 ### Basis Value

 The basis value begins in column 101, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the basis value by multiplying the basis shares by the basis price, but only if both are specified.
-If specified, the basis value must:
+If left blank, the software will attempt to infer the basis value by multiplying the basis shares by the basis price, but only if both are specified. <i>Basis value is a currency field with no currency indicator.</i> If specified, the basis value must:

 1. For 'A' rows, match the sum of all 'F', 'J', 'Q' and 'X' rows given as children
 2. For 'I' rows, match the sum of all 'A' rows given as children